 The film opens as a group of men explores Titanic’s underwater remains with the hope of locating a valuable diamond necklace (“The Heart of the Ocean”) understood to have “gone down with the ship.”
 This expedition, though unattractive in its financial orientation, is portrayed with only minor criticism embedded.
 Rather, the scenes aboard the team’s exploratory vessels capture the inevitable detachment characteristic of contemporary perspectives of tragedies past.
 It’s a phenomenon already observable in our treatment of the 9/11 attacks.
 The rawness dissipates, topics initially taboo work their way into conversation, and the tragic events are eventually mined artistically and commercially.
 In the case of “Titanic,” the ship’s artifacts are at first treated with a respect that’s clinical rather than emotional.
-Expedition leader Brock Lovett, portrayed as an everyman with just the right amount of sleaze by Bill Paxton, isn’t a monster, but his interest in Titanic, unlike Cameron’s, is pragmatic.
+Expedition leader Brock Lovett, portrayed as an everyman with just the right amount of sleaze by Bill Paxton, isn’t a monster, but his initial interest in Titanic, unlike Cameron’s, is pragmatic.

-The story’s pathos arrives, then, in the form of 100 year-old Titanic survivor Rose Calvert (Stuart).
+The story’s pathos arrives in the form of 100 year-old Titanic survivor Rose Calvert (Stuart).
 Rose flies to Lovett’s mid-Atlantic salvage ship after disclosing that she was once in possession of the necklace Lovett seeks.
 In narrating Rose’s story, Stuart’s performance offers a blend of spryness and seasoned melancholy.
 She has a spark and wit consistent with the 17 year-old Rose (Winslet) we’ll soon meet, but with an added wisdom and assurance.
-The performance conveys decades worth of information regarding the character’s evolution in minutes of screen time.
-Through extended flashbacks we meet Rose when she was Rose DeWitt Bukater, a beautiful high-society teen engaged to marry Caledon “Cal” Hockley (Billy Zane), the wealthy son of a steel tycoon.
-The engagement is forced–Rose’s late father left Rose and her mother (Frances Fisher) with only “a legacy of bad debts hidden by a good name.”
-The root of Rose’s melancholy, however, extends beyond her impending marriage.
+The performance conveys decades’ worth of information regarding the character’s evolution in minutes of screen time.
+Through extended flashbacks we meet Rose when she was Rose DeWitt Bukater, a beautiful high-society teen engaged to marry the wealthy Caledon “Cal” Hockley (Billy Zane).
+The engagement is forced but the root of Rose’s melancholy extends beyond her impending marriage.
 She’s repulsed by the luxury surrounding her, yet smart enough to recognize her own reliance on it.

 Jack, on the other hand, is introduced winning third class tickets to board Titanic in a game of poker, just minutes before the ship is to leave its Southampton port.
-He’s a handsome, carefree nomad, Jack’s not necessarily flawless, but Cameron isn’t at all concerned if you, like Rose, view him as such.
-The two meet in a most fitting scenario: Jack finds Rose attempting suicide on Titanic’s stern and talks her down, so to speak.
+A handsome, carefree nomad, Jack’s not necessarily flawless, but Cameron isn’t at all concerned if you, like Rose, view him as such.
+The two meet in a most immoderate scenario: Jack finds Rose attempting suicide on Titanic’s stern and talks her down, so to speak.

 It’s a portrayal that could veer into condescension, but Cameron steers his film far in the opposite direction.
-Perhaps obvious in his decision to craft a three-hour epic about teenage romance is Cameron’s deep respect for the subject matter.
+Perhaps obvious in his decision to craft a three-hour epic about teenage romance is Cameron’s respect for the subject matter.
 In many ways, “Titanic” exists as an ode to the earnestness and raw strength of youthful emotion.
 Despite its refreshing lack of cynicism, however, the film is hardly naive.
 The implication is clear throughout that Rose and Jack, as a couple, were never meant for land.
-As viewers, we aren’t to feel sad that Rose Calvert, not Rose Dawson, narrates.
+As viewers, we aren’t to feel disappointed that Rose Calvert, not Rose Dawson, narrates.

-Lines like these are corny by design–the work of an artist acknowledging his limitations and using them to his benefit–and Winslet, DiCaprio and company seem entirely at ease with this.
+I’ve discussed the thematic purpose served by Cameron’s heavy-handedness, but purpose doesn’t make his dialogue easy to sell.
+His lines are corny by design–the work of an artist acknowledging his limitations and using them to his benefit–and Winslet, DiCaprio and company seem entirely at ease with this.
 They take Cameron’s dialogue and infuse it with emotion as authentic as the lines are cheesy.
-The “I’m the king of the world!” moment really shouldn’t work, but DiCaprio conjured the requisite amount of gleeful sincerity and made the line iconic.
+The moment when Jack shouts gleefully from the front of the ship (“I’m the king of the world!”), for instance, really shouldn’t work, but DiCaprio conjured the requisite amount of boyish sincerity to make the line iconic.

-Under Cameron’s direction, every aspect of the film works toward a shared goal.
+Under Cameron’s direction, every aspect of the film works toward a shared, singular goal.
 Nothing feels superfluous; this is as carefully controlled and economical as three-hour films get.
 Yet the terms “controlled” and “economical” don’t do justice to “Titanic’s” emotional core–none of this would work if the right feelings weren’t present.
 The final scene serves as a testament to this.
 Having established his credibility and then some, Cameron abandons logic and offers viewers a necessary aesthetic closure.
 It’s a moment of beautiful emotional insight incumbent of Cameron as an artist if not a storyteller.